Nurses and midwives who wish to work in the UK but trained overseas must gain professional registration with the Nursing and Midwifery Council (NMC).

 - Upon successful completion of the OSCE and awarding of NMC registration, employers need to commit to ongoing employment of the individual as a registered nurse on a salary in line with the requirements.

 - It may take 35 calendar days for the NMC to process applications for PINs.
 If there are any issues with receiving PINs, then email TOC@nmc-uk.org and copy in NHSI.Workforce@nhs.net.
-The NMC is expediating this processing time and currently, it takes on average two to three weeks for a PIN to be received.

 - Employers must be able to provide evidence of the above arrangement if requested.